DaveAldon/Room-Service-React-Native/README.md

-# Room-Service-Expo
+# Room-Service-React-Native

-Demonstration of React Room Service in Expo/React Native
+Demonstration of React Room Service in React Native